RetroDECK/ES-DE/THEMES.md

     - `broken` - Will be shown when the game is marked as broken.
     - `controller` - Will be shown and overlaid by the corresponding controller icon if a controller type has been selected for the game (using the metadata editor or via scraping).
     - `altemulator` - Will be shown when an alternative emulator is setup for the game.
+    - `manual` - Will be shown when a PDF manual has been downloaded for the game.
     - `all` - Including this value will enable all badges.
 If some badges have been added already they will be shown in the order they were defined and the remaining ones will be added at the end, in the order listed above.
 Using the `all` value can be used as a way to future-proof the theme, because if additional badges are added in future ES-DE releases, no theme updates would be needed to accomodate them.
 Just make sure to include space for a few extra badges in the layout, and increase the `lines` and `itemsPerLine` accordingly.
 * `controllerPos` - type: NORMALIZED_PAIR
     - The position of the controller icon relative to the parent `controller` badge.